schmitz1193/node-cal/README.md

+#Node Cal

-#Nashville Softward School Cohort 11 Back-end Curriculum
+##Nashville Softward School Cohort 11

-- Using testing to write a node calendar that uses Zeller's Congruence to mimics the Google Calendar Command Line.
+- Using testing to write a node calendar that uses Zeller's Congruence to mimic the Google Calendar Command Line.

-- Also incorporates the use of Babel and Coveralls.
+- Incorporates the use of Babel and Coveralls.